 Cinnamon Ginger Chai Face and Body Soap Bar by UpCircle

 The bar itself is formulated using shea butter, coconut extract, a handful of other organic and natural ingredients, and salvaged chai spices from the beverage industry.
-In fact, all of UpCircle’s products are formulated from upcycled food and beverage byproducts.
+In fact, all of UpCircle’s products are formulated using up-cycled food and beverage byproducts.

 This soap bar has a luxurious lather that won’t dry out your skin.
 UpCircle Beauty uses Sodium Cocoate in lieu of sulfates.
 And shea butter is known for its nourishing properties.
 My favorite thing about this bar is that it smells delicious—like a chai latte—but is completely free from synthetic fragrance.